Molecular symmetry: Representations and their characters

 with character 0.
-When this computation is carried out for each of the operations above the characters obtained are (2,0,0.2) because two operations leave the atoms in place and two move them.
+When this computation is carried out for each of the operations above the characters obtained are (2, 0, 0, 2) because two operations leave the atoms in place and two move them.
 The irrep table for this group is below.
-The first column tells us there are two1D irreps, the second column (C_{2}) that there is one A and one B while columns 3 and 4 reveal that one irrep has subscript g the other has to have subscript u.
+The first column tells us there are two single-dimensiona; irreps, the second column (C_{2}) that there is one A and one B while columns 3 and 4 reveal that one irrep has subscript g the other has to have subscript u.
 This means that the irreps resulting from the two atoms are A_{g} + B_{u}.
 In fact, the 18 atoms in this molecule are paired off in exactly the same way as carbon atoms 1 and 5 so that, from a symmetry perspective, the atom consists of 9 pairs of equivalent atoms related through symmetry.
 It follows that each pair contributes the same irreps as the pair examined above to give a total 18 dimensional irrep result of 9(A_{g} + B_{u}).